gnzsnz/gonzalosaenz.com/content/Architecture Development Method.md

 ** Phase E - Opportunities and Solutions - Objectives**

-* Generate the initial complete version of Architecture Roadmap based on outputs from Phases B, C and D
+* Generate the initial complete version of Architecture Road-map based on outputs from Phases B, C and D
     * Gap analysis
-    * Candidate Architecture Roadmap components
+    * Candidate Architecture Road-map components
 * Determine whether incremental approach is required.
 If so, identify Transition Architectures that will deliver continuous business value

 Stakeholder requirements drive the architecture focus and decision making.